The PureCirle Stevia Institute at the China Nutrition Society’s 13th National Nutrition Conference

-The Purecirle Stevia Institute participated in the China Nutrition Society’s 13th National Nutrition Conference held in Beijing China, May 22-16, 2017 themed Innovation Driven Nutrition Development – From Foundation to Application.
+The PureCirle Stevia Institute participated in the China Nutrition Society’s 13th National Nutrition Conference, themed Innovation Driven Nutrition Development – From Foundation to Application, and held in Beijing China, May 22-24, 2017.
 More than 2,500 nutrition scientists and practitioners from academia, government and industry attended the scientific sessions and exhibits.
-Dr. Priscilla Samuel, Purecirle Stevia Institute’s director, presented on the “Health Benefits of Stevia and its Role in Sugar Reduction” which was part of the session titled “The Development of Nutrition and Health Industry” on May 24th, 2017.
+Dr. Priscilla Samuel, PureCirle Stevia Institute’s director, presented on the “Health Benefits of Stevia and its Role in Sugar Reduction” which was part of the session titled “The Development of Nutrition and Health Industry” on May 24th, 2017.

 Professor Dr. Yuexin Yang, President of the China Nutrition Society and Dr. Priscilla Samuel, Director of PCSI

 PureCircle and PCSI team at the Booth ExhibitStevia has been approved for use in food and beverages by all major regulatory bodies around the world including China’s regulatory authorities.
 To date, more than 10,000 sugar and calorie-reduced food and beverage products have been launched around the world with stevia.